Avoid Period Stress At Your Next Big Event – 3 Ways to Postpone Your Period

 But what do you do when worried that mother nature or ‘Aunt Flo’ will visit you the night before or the morning of your wedding/event?

 We know this is already a potentially stressful day, so in this post, we’ll share some ways you can ensure the only mums and aunties that turn up are those you invited.

 If you want to be sure you will not have a period during your wedding/ honeymoon, the safest option requires months of planning ahead.

-Yes, you can use a method that starts working within a few days that we will describe below, but it may not necessarily be the safest for you.
+Yes, you can use a method that starts working within a few days, as described below, but it may not necessarily be the safest for you.

 If having a period-free wedding (event) even means so much – thinking ahead is key!

-We will describe hormonal methods here, so please remember that they do all have side effects:
+We will describe hormonal methods here, so please remember that they all have side effects: